 Virginia Kindergarten Readiness Program

-The Virginia Kindergarten Readiness Program (VKRP) builds a more comprehensive understanding of school readiness and success.
+The Virginia Kindergarten Readiness Program (VKRP) builds a more comprehensive understanding of school readiness and success in the fall and spring of pre-kindergarten and kindergarten.
 For more details about the initiative, view the VKRP Snapshot and visit the VKRP website.

-VKRP measures math, self-regulation and social skills to complement Virginia's statewide assessment of literacy skills using Phonological Awareness Literacy Screening (PALS).
+VKRP measures mathematics, self-regulation, and social skills to complement Virginia's statewide assessment of literacy skills using Phonological Awareness Literacy Screening (PALS).

 Project Status: Active